r4d/angular-quickstart-lib/README.md

 ## Update : Angular 6

-This post is no longer relevant.
+This repo is no longer relevant.
 With Angular 6, creating an Angular library is as simple as `ng g library name`.
 See [official CLI documentation](https://github.com/angular/angular-cli/wiki/stories-create-library).
+Only use this repo if you need backward support for Angular 5.

 ## Introduction